WAVES

 more than a place is rather a space

-The works do not describe water directly.
-They turn to its logics: drift, erosion, return.
+The show turns to water’s logics: drift, erosion, return.